1968: The Extraordinary Events of a Memorable Year

 No other year better encapsulates the narrative of the Sixties than 1968.
 It was a year when young people went Clean for Gene in the New Hampshire primary — and then got tear gassed in Chicago.
 When the country looked to larger-than-life leaders to guide us out of war and division — and then saw them felled by assassins’ bullets.
 When many hoped that a Kennedy would return to the White House — and instead we got a Nixon.
 In 1968, we saw a political party that represented the common folk get torn asunder by cultural and racial hostilities.
 We saw no light at the end of the tunnel in Vietnam.
 We saw Black Power meet law and order.
 We saw an America barely anyone would have recognized just a few years back.
 1968 was like an electrical storm that hit our country, one that hot-wired every interaction, conversation, and event.
 And it put a charge in the emerging culture war that would define American politics and culture for decades to come.
 To understand the Sixties generation — and who we are as a nation — it is essential to journey through 1968 and see how that seminal year shaped and influenced our history.

-Learn more about our history by checking out other great videos at OneDayU, including ‘A Jewish Founding Father: Alexander Hamilton’s Hidden Life, ‘6000 Years Of Religion’ & ‘American Founders: what We Know Now’ all on-demand now.
+Learn more about 1968 history and other topics by checking out other great videos at OneDayU, including ‘A Jewish Founding Father: Alexander Hamilton’s Hidden Life, ‘6000 Years Of Religion’ & ‘The Psychology Of Courage’ all on-demand now.